Elypia/Elypia-Website/README.md

 ## About
 This is the frontend for the Elypia website.

-# Requirements
+## Requirements
 * [Elypia API]
-* [Angular 9+]
+* [Angular 10+][Angular]
-* [NodeJS 12.15.0]
+* [NodeJS 12.15.0][NodeJS]

 ## Open-Source
 This project is open-source under the [Apache 2.0]!
-While not legal advice, you can find a [TL;DR] that sums up what you're allowed and not allowed to do along with any requirements if you want to use or derive work from this source code.
+While not legal advice, you can find a [TL;DR] that sums up what you're allowed and not allowed to do along with any requirements if you want to use or derive work from this repository.

 **The repository includes our trade name and registered trademarks, which are not granted under the license.
 Please do not use these except as required to describe the origin of work.**

 [matrix-community]: https://matrix.to/#/+elypia:matrix.org "Matrix Invite"
 [discord-guild]: https://discord.com/invite/hprGMaM "Discord Invite"